paulBit3/PetStore-API/README.md

 🤔About the Project:
 ------
 A real world RESTful API web App to manage a pet store.
-The API allows users to create and manage a pet store and employees, and customers data through CRUD operations.
+The API allows users manage a pet store by creating employees, and customers information through CRUD operations.
 It can be tested using any API testing tool such as Postman, Swagger of your choice.
 I tested using Advanced Rest API.

 ------